Struggling to pay off debt?

 Simply put, your payment history, credit checks and types of credit impact your credit score most.
 Our team of Licensed Insolvency Trustees share tips on how to improve your overall credit score.

-How to control the number of credit checks on my credit report:
+How to control the number of credit checks?

 You can control the number of credit checks on your credit report by doing the following: